Janissary: Origins and history

-The Janissaries were kapıkulları (sing. kapıkulu), "door servants" or "slaves of the Porte", neither freemen nor ordinary slaves (köle).
+The Janissaries were kapıkulları (sing. kapıkulu), "door servants" or "slaves of the Porte", neither freedmen nor ordinary slaves (köle).
 They were subjected to strict discipline, but were paid salaries and pensions upon retirement and formed their own distinctive social class.
-As such, they became one of the ruling classes of the Ottoman Empire, rivalling the Turkish aristocracy.
+As such, they became one of the ruling classes of the Ottoman Empire, rivalling the Ottoman Turkish aristocracy.
 The brightest of the Janissaries were sent to the palace institution, Enderun.
 Through a system of meritocracy, the Janissaries held enormous power, stopping all efforts to reform the military.